ihzhang/Municipal-Boundary-Changes/README.md

 * DATA_3.
 Downloading block (2000, 2010, and 2020 Census), place-level demographic data (13 sets of 5-Year ACS data), and 2020-to-2010 and 2000-to-2010 block-to-block crosswalk files from the NGHIS.
 * DATA_4.
 Downloading Census Boundary and Annexation Survey Data (2000-2010 in one file), then annually from 2011-2021, the most recent year available.

 Most files are too large to store on Github and therefore are on a Google Drive link instead.
-Because these files are very large, I am still actively transferring these files, which takes a long time.
-Therefore, the link to the data repository is TK.
+Everything is at this link: https://drive.google.com/drive/folders/1Rk4K8ukEiER4gSTwzacWsp61jxNeLYP3?usp=sharing.
+Block-level shapefiles are at this link: https://drive.google.com/drive/folders/1lSv4SmHQ73NkqEBPNIr5UUa-_UDxc85Z?usp=sharing.
+Please be advised that the block-level shapefiles are very large.
+It may in fact be more efficient to download them from the source using the code outlined in CODE_1.

 You can find all replication code in the folder "code".
 The analysis process needed for this project involved: